StefanUlbrich/wagtail-markdown/README.md

 However, not everything works yet:

 * Full-screen mode of the editor (required for side-by-side) does not overlay the side bar
-* Math is not rendered in the preview panel (MathJax is loaded but EasyMDE does not process math)
+* Math is not rendered in the preview panel
+    * MathJax is loaded but EasyMDE does not process math)
+    * Considering adding a ajax call to the pymarkdown renderer (WYSIWYG)

 ## wagtail-markdown: Markdown fields and blocks for Wagtail